What is MCP & Why Should I Care?

 AI code generation: 30-60 min

-That's roughly a 5-8x speedup, and the quality is often higher because Claude doesn't miss design token mismatches or spacing inconsistencies that humans overlook during long coding sessions.
+That's roughly a 7-10x speedup with MCP write access handling the Figma build, and the quality is often higher because Claude doesn't miss design token mismatches or spacing inconsistencies that humans overlook during long coding sessions.
+The biggest time savings comes from Phase 3 -- "Guided Figma rebuild" dropped from 1-2 days of manual designer work to 30-60 minutes of AI-built layout plus a few hours of designer polish.

 Concrete, copy-paste-ready examples for every step of the workflow.
 No hand-waving — just the real thing.